Road show

 What do you see as the board's primary mission in the long term?

+What is first on the board's agenda?
 The Options Team has performed a thorough review of the organization and there are specific objectives and action plans contained in the Options Team report.
 All of this provides an inventory of information to quickly learn the Clinical Center's organization, mission, the challenges, and the opportunities.

 What do you see as the board's biggest challenge?